Yuricst/NLPInterface.jl/README.md

 # NLPInterface.jl

-Nonlinear programming (NLP) interface for gradient-based solvers SNOPT and IPOPT.
+Nonlinear programming (NLP) interface for gradient-based solvers [SNOPT](https://ccom.ucsd.edu/~optimizers/docs/snopt/introduction.html) and [Ipopt](https://github.com/coin-or/ipopt) in Julia.

+Distinction from other similar libraries:
+- Unlike `JuMP`, `NLPInterface` is not a modeling language; instead, it expects a user-defined differentiable function that evaluates the objective and constraint(s).
+- It is similar to [`Snopt.jl`](https://github.com/byuflowlab/Snopt.jl); a distinction is

 ## Overview